Lorisyy/Web-HTML-CSS-JavaScript/readme.md

 ## List of Works
 Those work topics with (*) are self-designed :)
 Have fun!
+ps: There might be some missing imgs that I did not upload on the github.
+(Considering copyrights...)

 ### First Work(*):
 A static web page DESIGNED for Grandma's Pie®.